maratai/craftery/nonfiction/math.md

 - Heiko Knospe. *A Course in Cryptography*.
 2019.
 This is an undergraduate-level American Mathematical Society text that approaches cryptology (etc) with less "pure math" rigor and more of a broader practical brush for STEM majors who may not specifically be *math* majors.
 You'll also find an introductory discussion of quantum computing (e.g. Shor's algorithm).
 You'd probably want to supplement this if you're after a strictly rigorous mathematical proof-based approach. **Recommended**, with the noted caveats.

 # Ethnomathematics
-- Marcia Ascher. *Mathematics Elsewhere: An Exploration of Ideas Across Cultures*.
+- Marcia Ascher. *Ethnomathematics* and *Mathematics Elsewhere: An Exploration of Ideas Across Cultures*.

 # Knot Theory
 - Colin C. Adams. *The Knot Book: An Elementary Introduction to the Mathematical Theory of Knots*. **Recommended**.